Achyut-sudo/FrontalLobe/NueralNetwork.md

 - HLAF : 'Hidden Layer Activation Function', activation function for forward propagation in hidden layers
-    - the values for parameter 'HLAF' can be :
+    - the values for parameter 'HLAF' can be str or int as follow :
         - int : supported int values for parmeter 'HLAF' are :
             - 1 for sigmoid activation function
             - 2 for ReLU activation Function